bmoussaud/xl-aws-workshop/README.md

 * deploy `Applications/java-server-application/0.1.1` package in the same environment.
 * Once deployed, in the Infrastructure, 2 new configuration items representing the new `tomcat server` have been created and added to the environment.
 It follows the following pattern `Infrastructure/{{%instanceId%}}-host/tomcat-server` and `Infrastructure/{{%instanceId%}}-host/tomcat-server/tomcat.vh`

-Note the `0.1.2` is exactly the same role, excepte the devops as code definition is now externalized from the ansible role.
+Note the `Applications/java-server-application/0.1.2` apply exactly the same role, except the devops as code definition is now externalized from the ansible role.
+It shows it easier to reuse existing ansible roles.

 ### Deploy the Web application